moonwave99/playa/site/data/blog/how-playa-stores-data.md

 How to be sure that there will be no duplicate primary keys?
 I used a different strategy for each entity:

-- playlists:, I used the **current timestamp**.
+- playlists: I used the **current timestamp**.
 It will be always different and ascendent, so documents will already be sorted;
 - albums: I actually keep track of the highest value in the **redux store**, and I increment it on every album insertion;
 - tracks: I use the **track filename** itself.